DustinRobertHofer/pressureWashingRobot/README.md

 ### Configuring Cleaning Areas

-Cleaning areas can be configured in the `controllers/robotControl/config/robot_config.py` file:
+Cleaning areas are now set by the user in the User Interface window.
+The default coordinates for each type of cleaning area shape are show below:

 ```python
 CLEANING_AREAS = {